Types of Language to Avoid When Writing an Academic Paper

-As you learn English and become a master in writing, it is important to familiarize yourself in writing academic papers.
-These include college essays, research papers, white papers, position statements, and official reports, among others.
+As you learn English and become a master of writing, it is essential to familiarize yourself with writing academic papers.
+These include college essays, research papers, white papers, position statements, and official reports.
 This type of writing requires that you make use of formal language.
-To be efficient in this type of composition, it is necessary to learn the types of language to avoid when writing an academic paper.
+To be efficient in this composition, it is necessary to learn the types of language to avoid when writing an academic paper.

 But first, be familiar with formal writing.

 When in university, learn how to write in a formal, sophisticated, and concise way.
-This type of writing will be very helpful for you no matter your academic or career goals.
-Formal writing, however, is one of the most difficult writing skills to master since it requires being objective, less emotional, and detached from voicing your personal opinion.
+This type of writing will be beneficial for you, no matter your academic or career goals.
+Formal writing, however, is one of the most challenging writing skills to master since it requires being objective, less emotional, and detached from voicing your personal opinion.

-Note: In university writing, certain teachers may want you to employ a specific style.
-Some may want formal writing even in journals, which is supposed to be informal, while others might ask for your opinion, which could mean using “I” or being less formal in research essays.
+Note: In university writing, individual teachers may want you to employ a specific style.
+Some may wish to formal writing, even in journals, which is supposed to be informal, while others might ask for your opinion, which could mean using “I” or being less formal in research essays.
 If you are unsure, ask your teacher, academic tutor, or thesis adviser.

-Before enumerating and discussing the languages to avoid, understand what it means to be general or specific in your ideas, and why it is helpful for be more specific or concrete when writing a research.
+Before enumerating and discussing the languages to avoid, understand what it means to be general or specific in your ideas and why it helps be more specific or concrete when writing research.

-General terms refer to a large group of people, things, or ideas that may be interpreted in different ways.
+General terms refer to a large group of people, things, or ideas that may be interpreted differently.
 For example, the word “politicians” may refer to male, female, Republicans, Democrats, past, or present personalities in government.
 To make it more specific, you can narrow it down and pinpoint who or what you are trying to say.
-Perhaps, you instead can say “Republicans in the state of California”, “female politicians in Georgia”, “Nancy Pelosi”, “Mike Pence, a well-known republican”, and so on.
+Perhaps, you can instead say “Republicans in the state of California,” “female politicians in Georgia,” “Nancy Pelosi,” “Mike Pence, a well-known republican,” and so on.
 Use concrete and specific words to make your paper more accurate and precise.

 Here is an example of a general sentence and how you can make it more specific: “After a major trial in court, members of the jury are often interviewed for their opinion.”